Asian Super Cup

 The Asian Super Cup was an annual football competition between the winners of the Asian Club Championship and the Asian Cup Winners' Cup.

 The competition started in 1995, but came to an end in 2002 after both major AFC tournaments were merged into the AFC Champions League.
-The most successful clubs are Al-Hilal of Saudi Arabia and Suwon Samsung Bluewings of South Korea.
+The most successful clubs are Al-Hilal of Saudi Arabia and Suwon Samsung Bluewings of South Korea, both with two titles apiece.